 Opening to a Line Number from the Dialog

-Follow a filter or fully qualified file name with a number to open a file at a specific line.
-Accepted formats for a line number include:
+Follow a filter or fully qualified file name with a qualifier to open a file at a specific line and, optionally, a character position.
+Accepted formats for qualifier include:

 Case-Sensitive Filtering in the Dialog

 By default, filtering is case insensitive.
 If you enable matching on case in the context menu of the dialog list, i.e. not of the edit control, you can filter on case.
 When enabled, filtering is restricted to files matching case if a filter contains any uppercase letters.

 Without the setting enabled, "setup" matches "setup" and "Setup".
 With the setting enabled, "setup" matches "setup" and "Setup", but "Setup" matches only "Setup".

 If you need to find only "setup" with the setting enabled, search for "setup -S"; the negative filter will eliminate "Setup".